rarecoil/gaia-tool/README.md

   * Share your work in progress.

     Once you have code to share, send me a link to your Mercurial repository so I can see your changes.
-If you need a place to put it, bitbucket.com offers free hosting.
+If you need a place to put it, sourcehut.org offers hosting.
 I can then provide code review comments and catch problems early, saving you time.

   * Adhere to the coding style.